Research in Nutritional Sciences

 Jung Sun Lee

-Professor and Faculty of Gerontology, UGA Athletic Association Professor in Family and Consumer Sciences
+Georgia Athletic Association Professor in Family and Consumer Sciences; Faculty of Gerontology

 My research examines nutritional health issues in low-income population with a focus on food insecurity, food environments, healthcare utilization, program evaluation of community-based nutrition interventions, and nutrition policy.
 My research uses multidisciplinary approaches, and both quantitative and qualitative research methods.
 I have been conducting studies to better understand the extent and nature of food insecurity, to improve the capacity of food and nutrition assistance programs, and to establish research methodology and datasets to examine the nutrition issues in human services including aging services, healthcare, and public assistance to meet the needs of low-income Georgians.
 For more information about my research and the UGA SNAP-Ed project, visit the Community Nutrition Laboratory.

 Since I joined the University of Georgia (UGA), I have developed the Georgia Advanced Performance Outcomes Measures Project (GA Advanced POMP) which is the first study to test the feasibility of innovative research methods to improve program evaluation as part of administrative processes based on the partnership between GA Aging Services Network and UGA.
-I have been leading the Georgia CAFE (Community Advocacy to Access Food Stamps for the Elderly and Disabled) project since 2011, the first-ever SNAP application assistance model in Georgia to enhance coordination, access, and participation in SNAP for low-income older Georgians based on collaborations among the UGA, the Georgia Legal Services Program, and Georgia Division of Family and Children Services in around 30 urban and rural counties in Georgia.
-I have also established the UGA SNAP-Ed project, which provides an innovative, multi-level nutrition education and obesity prevention intervention to SNAP-Ed eligible adult Georgian population using existing/augmented network and practice of the UGA Cooperative Extension Services (CES) since 2013.
+I have led the Georgia CAFE (Community Advocacy to Access Food Stamps for the Elderly and Disabled) project since 2011, the first-ever SNAP application assistance model in Georgia to enhance coordination, access, and participation in SNAP for low-income older Georgians based on collaborations among the UGA, the Georgia Legal Services Program, and Georgia Division of Family and Children Services in around 30 urban and rural counties in Georgia.
+I have also established the UGA SNAP-Ed project, which provides an evidence-based, culturally tailored, multi-level nutrition education and obesity prevention intervention to SNAP-Ed eligible adult Georgian population using existing/augmented network and practice of the UGA Cooperative Extension Services (CES) since 2013.
+I have conducted the Georgia Hunger Study in 2023, a statewide needs assessment of the charitable food assistance network based on a partnership among UGA, Feeding Georgia, Geoergia Food Bank Associations, UGA Extension, and GA DHS.
+This study intended to understand barriers and challenges in food access among low-income Georgians using mixed methods.

-Dr. Noble's research uses animal models to investigate how the brain controls feeding behavior, physical activity, and energy expenditure.
-Dr. Noble also investigates the mechanisms by which diet and exercise affect the brain and cognitive function.
+Dr. Noble's research uses animal models to investigate how the brain controls feeding behavior and energy balance.
+Our research also investigates the mechanisms by which nutrition affects the brain and cognitive function.
 Visit the Nutritional Neuroscience Laboratory or noblelab-uga.com/ to learn more.

 Current research topics in include: